The Steam Map

 Allows us to cluster games into market segments

-The absolute similarity between pairs games can be lost in exchange for broader 'clusters' of similar games
+The absolute similarity between pairs of games can be lost in exchange for broader 'clusters' of similar games

 What does this all really mean?
 Well, sometimes you will find what games are considered "similar" in Data Explorer differs from what is considered "similar" in Saturation Map and Game Gap, with the results from Data Explorer sometimes suggesting better matches.
-Unfortunately this is the cost we pay for nice visualisations and practical market segments.
-We are working hard behind the scenes to improve how exactly we do our squishing of the map and we will continue to ship new and improved maps.
+Unfortunately, this is the cost we pay for nice visualisations and practical market segments.
+We are working hard behind the scenes to improve how exactly we do our reduction of the map and we will continue to ship new and improved maps.

-We don't just rely on vibes here at Game Oracle, instead we try and approach the problem with strong scientific rigour.
-We care about providing the most accurate insights for our customers.
-We have worked tirelessly to curate an extremely large dataset of similar and dissimilar games.
-We have created what is known as "triplet" data, where we select an anchor game, a game very similar to that anchor known as the 'positive', and a game that is dissimilar known as the 'negative'.
-Take "Overcooked" for example, a good positive example would be "PlateUp!" whereas a negative would be "Call of Duty: Modern Warfare".
-If our map is good, then "Overcooked" should be very closed to "PlateUp!" but very far away from "Call of Duty: Modern Warfare".
+We don't just rely on vibes here at Game Oracle, instead we try and approach the problem with strong scientific rigour to provide the most accurate insights for game developers.
+We've worked tirelessly to curate a dataset containing thousands of similar and dissimilar games.
+We've created what is known as "triplet" data, where we select an anchor game, a game very similar to that anchor known as the 'positive', and a game that is dissimilar known as the 'negative'.
+Take Overcooked for example, a good positive example would be PlateUp! whereas a negative would be Call of Duty: Modern Warfare.
+If our map is good, then Overcooked should be very closed to PlateUp! but very far away from Call of Duty: Modern Warfare.

 We have used a combination of user-defined tags, common franchises, and manual labelling to create a dataset of over 100k pairs of anchor-positive-negative triplets.
-We use this data to improve our map, but we can also use this to assess how well the map is performing.
+We use this data to improve our map, but we can also use the dataset to assess how well the map is performing.
 The plot below shows how our shallow map performs across three different subsets of our triplet data (as of May 2025):

 So that is our Steam Map, we hope you find it as exciting as we do.
 We really believe it could open up a lot of opportunities for game development.
-If you would like to stay up to date with our developments and get free monthly Steam insights then please consider subscribing to our newsletter:

 Our Products